- Insurance costs are on the rise.

 There are several reasons why a motorcycle won’t start.
 When I find myself in this situation, I always resort to looking at the carburetor because it’s usually the problem.
 I have bought dozens of motorcycles in the last few years from sellers who claimed the bike “didn’t run.”
 99% of the time I got them to run just like new by simply cleaning out the carbs.

 If you have a motorcycle that won’t start, the carburetor may be dirty and will need a good cleaning.
 This means that the jets inside are probably clogged with deposits which means no fuel can pass through at all.
 Using the wrong type of fuel, not having a fuel filter, and letting your motorcycle sit for long periods of time without proper preparation is the perfect combo for clogged jets.

-I suggest doing a thorough clean by taking the carburetor off to clean it, but it’s also possible to clean it without removing it (see my article here to learn how to do that).
-To learn more about why your motorcycle may not be starting, see my other article by clicking here.
+I suggest doing a thorough cleaning by taking the carburetor off to clean it, but it’s also possible to clean it without removing it (see my article here to learn how to do that).
+To learn more about other reasons why your motorcycle may not be starting, see my other article by clicking here.

 Lost Power During Acceleration

 Acceleration on a motorcycle relies heavily on the carburetor.
 During acceleration, the rider twists the throttle which is connected to a throttle cable which is connected to the carburetor.
 This mechanism opens and closes the butterfly valves that feeds air into the air/fuel mixture inside the carburetor.

 When power is lost during acceleration, it’s likely there is some issue within the carburetor.
 Such reasons may include clogged jets, a broken carburetor spring, a vacuum leak from the carburetor or intake boot, or a spring placed backwards.
 The usual good carb cleaning should do the trick, however if that doesn’t fix the issue take a look at the springs and play around with the throttle to make sure it’s properly opening those valves.